arjun-710/AI-pothole-detection/README.md

 This model is trained to detect and differentiate 4 different classes,namely
 1. Pothole
-2. Pothole Group (Having more than 2 potholes on the image or a Big Pothole.
-PS:Created this caz to escape labelling each and every tiny pothole in the image :P which is extremely a gruelling task)
+2. Pothole Group
 3. Car
 4. Auto

-I had labelled and trained the model in such way that detecting Pothole and Pothole group is the main priority.

 ## Implementation
 #### 1. Gather required images and label them.
 I had got the Pothole images dataset from [Kaggle](https://www.kaggle.com/sachinpatel21/starter-code-to-view-dataset-images/data)
 I had used [LabelImg](https://github.com/tzutalin/labelImg) which is an open tool for labelling your images.

-#### 2. Set up TensorFlow Directory and Anaconda Virtual Environment
+#### 2. Training
-The TensorFlow Object Detection API requires using the specific directory structure provided in its GitHub repository.
-It also requires several additional Python packages, specific additions to the PATH and PYTHONPATH variables, and a few extra setup commands to get everything set up to run or train an object detection model.

-After wasting a lot of time and efforts I went for training using TensorFlow v1.5 and this [GitHub commit](https://github.com/tensorflow/models/tree/079d67d9a0b3407e8d074a200780f3835413ef99) of the TensorFlow Object Detection API.
+I trained the model using TensorFlow v1.5 and this [GitHub commit](https://github.com/tensorflow/models/tree/079d67d9a0b3407e8d074a200780f3835413ef99) of the TensorFlow Object Detection API.
 You have to choose the correct vesion of Tensroflow and compatible Tensorflow object Detection API Git Commit.Otherwise your code may be end up with lot of errors and code breaks.

 #### 3. Model used: Faster-RCNN-Inception-V2-COCO model from TensorFlow's model zoo